arielallon/DarkSky.php/README.md

 DarkSky.php
 ===========

-PHP wrapper for the DarkSky API
+PHP wrapper for the DarkSky API.